qiaochloe/blog/app/markdown/c-lang.md

 `printf` debugging is useful when the code compiles but produces unexpected results.

 To print variables to the console, use a _format specifier_ at the place where you want the variable to be.
 Then pass the variable as an additional argument to `printf`.
 They will replace the format specifiers in the string.

-Here are the different format specifiers:
+Format specifiers include:

 - `%d` for decimal (base 10) integers
 - `%x` for hexadecimal (base 16) integers
-- `%ld` for longs
+- `%ld` for `long`
-- `%c` for ASCII characters
+- `%zu` for `size_t`
 - `%p` for pointers or memory addresses
 - `%s` for strings
+- `%c` for ASCII characters

 ```c
 #include <stdio.h>